Back to Funding

 Embodying

-Creative practices may focus on new ways of embodying which allows for people individually and together to tap into the full intelligence of the body, the senses, and experience to engage with the full complexity of life and understand different realities first-hand.
+Creative practices may focus on new ways of embodying, allowing people, individually and together, to tap into the full intelligence of the body, the senses and experience to engage with the full complexity of life and understand different realities first-hand.

 Read more